Look - Keyboard-First Launcher#

 Path-like queries (e.g., git/project/readme) are also supported and bias toward path matches.

-Quick calc and kill#
+Quick calc, convert, and kill#

 No need to enter command mode for simple math - Look evaluates inline: